PrincetonML/SIF_mini_demo/README.md

 ## Source code
 The code is separated into the following parts:
 * SIF_embedding.py: implements the SIF embedding.
 The SIF weighting scheme is very simple and is implmented in a few lines.
-* data_io.py: provide the function for loading data.
+* data_io.py: provides the function for loading data.
 * utilities: includes params.py, and tree.py.
 These provides utility data structure for the above.

 ## References